daveremy/cc-session-timer/README.md

 # cc-session-timer

-A lightweight bash script that displays the remaining time in your current Claude Code 5-hour session.
-Perfect for tmux status bars, command-line usage, or scripts.
+**Experimental script** that shows the remaining time in your current Claude Code 5-hour session.
+Perfect for tmux status bars or quick command-line checks.

+![Screenshot showing ⏲️ 2h30m in tmux status bar]

+## ⚠️ Important Disclaimer

+This is an **unofficial tool** that reads from local JSONL log files to calculate session times.
+Since Anthropic doesn't provide an official API for session information, this script:

+- May not perfectly match Claude's internal session tracking
+- Could break if Claude Code changes its logging format
+- Shows calculated time based on activity timestamps

+## 🙏 Inspiration & Credit

+This tool was inspired by the excellent [ccusage](https://github.com/zckly/ccusage) project, which provides comprehensive Claude Code usage analytics.
+We studied ccusage's session calculation logic to ensure our timer matches their implementation.
+If you need detailed usage analytics, token counts, and cost tracking, check out ccusage!

 ## How It Works